grandmasteri/COGS-118A-Final-Project/README.md

 # COGS-118A-Final-Project
 My final project for COGS 118A: Supervised Machine Learning Algorithms.
+I've attached the final paper (written mostly in standard research paper format) and code for the analysis.

 ## Abstract